amitelhelo/adaptive-psychometric/README.md

 # adaptive-psychometric
-An addaptive studying application for preparation to the Psychometric test (Israeli SAT).
+An adaptive studying application for preparation to the Psychometric test (Israeli SAT).
-The app offers two training platforms: CAT (Computer Adaptive Test) Practice; Timing and Decision-Making Practice.
+The app offers two training platforms: CAT (computer adaptive test) Practice; Timing and Decision-Making Practice.